-9.2 Enter Casino (Gate)
+9.2 Enter the Undead Realm (Gate)

 The validation gate is made from 3-inch black PVC pipe.
 It will be buoyant, just below the surface and moored to the bottom.
-The vertical legs will be masked with ORANGE.
+The vertical legs will be colored ORANGE.
 The vehicle can pass through the gate at any depth from the floor to just below the surface.